Capital Construction Updates

 PFAS & Catalysis Lab

 The project is to renovate a portion of the 2nd floor of Jenness Hall for a PFAS laboratory and a Catalysis laboratory.
-Renovations for the two labs are anticipated to start this summer, with substantial completion in early 2026.
-The design firm selected for this project is LaVallee Brensinger, and the construction manager selection process is underway. $5 million in Congressionally Directed Spending secured by U.S. Sens.
-Collins and King at the request of UMS will come from the National Institutes of Standards and Technologies (NIST) for the construction of the PFAS laboratory and $2 million by HAF/UMS TRANSFORMS Maine College of Engineering and Computing (MCEC) for the construction of the Catalysis laboratory.
+Renovations for the two labs are anticipated to start late this fall, with substantial completion in the summer of 2026.
+The design firm selected for this project is LaVallee Brensinger, and the construction manager is Landry/French Construction. $5 million in Congressionally Directed Spending secured by U.S. Sens.
+Collins and King at the request of UMS will come from the National Institute of Standards and Technology (NIST) for the construction of the PFAS laboratory, and $2 million by HAF/UMS TRANSFORMS Maine College of Engineering and Computing (MCEC) for the construction of the Catalysis laboratory.

 Blueberry Farm – Wild Blueberry Production for Changing Markets & Climate

 This project will develop research infrastructure at Blueberry Hill Farm in Washington County.
-It will fund innovative research and extension efforts to develop and improve harvesting and processing technologies and irrigation and horticultural approaches for Maine’s wild blueberry industry.
+It will fund innovative research and extension efforts to build and improve harvesting and processing technologies and irrigation and horticultural approaches for Maine’s wild blueberry industry.
 The project scope includes constructing a new climate-controlled building to research innovative fresh-pack and value-added practices and technologies focused on the growing segment of the wild blueberry industry here in Maine.
-It will house a new fresh-pack line and walk-in cold storage for research and extension purposes to benefit wild blueberry growers.
+It will house a new, fresh-pack line and walk-in cold storage for research and extension purposes to benefit wild blueberry growers.
 This facility will also offer training and research opportunities for graduate and undergraduate projects.
 Renovations and updates of the electrical infrastructure in an existing storage barn and pesticide storage facility to accommodate new harvesting equipment and to ensure the safe mixing of pesticides for research trials.
-A new well and pump will be developed to support research and extension efforts for new irrigation technologies and practices.
+A new well and pump are under construction to support research and extension efforts for new irrigation technologies and practices.
 This research is intended to assist wild blueberry growers in Maine in preparing for predicted future droughts.
 Additionally, the project includes the installation of underground irrigation piping to distribute water throughout the 30-acre research farm.
 U.S. Sens.
 Collins and King secured funding of $3 million in FY23 Congressional Directed Spending at the request of the System.
 Carpenter Associates is the design firm for a new climate-controlled facility.
-A construction manager has not been selected; this is anticipated to go out for bid later this winter to early spring, with construction starting in the summer of this year.
+This project is anticipated to be completed by the end of the summer of 2026.

 Advanced Manufacturing Center (AMC) Renovations – MCEC Student Success Center & Industry 4.0

-The new University of Maine College of Engineering and Computing (MCEC) Student Success Center, Industry 4.0, and other AMC renovations will start work this winter.
+The new University of Maine College of Engineering and Computing (MCEC) Student Success Center, Industry 4.0, and other AMC renovations are wrapping up.
 The project includes renovations on the 2nd floor of AMC to construct the MCEC Student Success Center.
 Industry 4.0 will be located on the 2nd floor within the lab portion of the facility.
 This summer, a new staircase will be added from the main lobby to the 2nd floor, allowing easier access to the new Student Success Center and Industry 4.0.
 Funding of $4.5 million, $1 million from HAF/UMS TRANSFORMS MCEC for the construction of the new staircase and Student Success Center, and $3.5 million in FY23 Congressionally Directed Spending secured by U.S. Rep. Golden with the support of U.S. Sens.
 Collins and King from the Department of Defense Industrial Base Analysis and Sustainment for construction and equipment for Industry 4.0.
-The design firm for Student Success and Industry 4.0 is Carpenter Associates, the design firm for the monumental staircase is WBRC, and the construction manager for all three is Consigli Construction.
+The design firm for Student Success and Industry 4.0 is Carpenter Associates, the design firm for the monumental staircase is WBRC, and the construction manager for all three is Consigli Construction with support from the UMaine Facilities Shops.

 Rendering of MCEC Student Success Center provided by UMaine Space & Capital Management Services